monikastrah/431-2020/classes/class11/README.md

 7. Thomas Mock had a post 2020-09-26 on "[Functions and Themes for gt tables](https://themockup.blog/posts/2020-09-26-functions-and-themes-for-gt-tables/)" which includes some beautiful work, if you're interested, including ways to mimic some of ESPN's and FiveThirtyEight's tables.

+8. [Big Book of R](https://www.bigbookofr.com/) from Oscar Baruffa is a reference containing links to about 100 freely-available R-related programming books, including many of my favorites.

 ## What Should I Be Working On?

 1. [Minute Paper after Class 11](https://github.com/THOMASELOVE/431-2020/blob/master/minutepapers) is due Wednesday 2020-09-30 at Noon.